Author – Aseem Shrivastava

 Sripada Srisai Lalita Prasida, a 11th class girl from Delhi Public School Damonjodi in Koraput, Odisha has innovated a method for purifying water, using corncobs.
 She found that waste corncobs are able to absorb the contaminants by the principle of adsorption.

-- Colored dyes present in the effluents were adsorbed in the charcoal layers
+- Colored dyes present in the effluents were adsorbed by the charcoal layers

 - Suspended particles were adsorbed in the chaff layers of pieces of corn cobs